A buyer persona is a semi-fictional representation of one of your ideal clients based on research and educated speculation.

 - Accelerates leads into sales opportunities

-- Closes sales opportunities into clients
+- Closes sales opportunities to clients

 Buyer personas help your business obtain more than just any clients or revenue sources, but the exact kind of clients and revenue sources you want.